Buying a home usually represents your single biggest investment

 The final walkthrough – you will be given the chance to look at the home one last time to make sure it’s in the same condition as when you signed the sale agreement.

-The settlement – typically, on the Closing Date you’ll meet with a lawyer, real estate professional, or escrow agent to verify and sign all the paperwork required to complete the transaction.
-The settlement will include paying your closing costs, legal fees, property adjustments and transfer taxes.
+The settlement – typically, close to the closing date, you’ll meet with your escrow agent to verify and sign all the paperwork required to complete the transaction.
+The settlement will include paying your closing costs, property adjustments and transfer taxes.
 At that point, you’ll receive the property title and copies of all documentation pertaining to the purchase.

 Oh, and one more thing – you’ll get the keys!

-In most cases, Possession Date will fall within a few days, and you will be able to move into your new home.
+In most cases, Possession Date will fall within a few days after you sign all final documents, and you will be able to move into your new home.

 Provided courtesy of Realtor.com